 Source Map Generation and Debugging Workflows

-Bundler architecture dictates source map generation velocity and precision.
-Webpack 5 leverages webpack-sources for granular, AST-aware mapping control, while Vite 5+ delegates development mapping to esbuild (Go-based) for speed and production mapping to Rollup for completeness.
-The underlying module format heavily influences mapping accuracy; understanding how Understanding ES Modules vs CommonJS in Bundlers interact with transpilers reveals why eval-source-map yields faster rebuilds but frequently obscures original line numbers in mixed-format codebases.
+Bundler architecture shapes map generation speed and precision.
+Webpack 5 uses webpack-sources for granular, AST-aware mapping control.
+Vite 5+ delegates development mapping to esbuild (Go-based, 5–10× faster) and production mapping to Rollup for high fidelity.
+The underlying module format matters too — understanding how ES modules differ from CommonJS in bundlers explains why eval-source-map can obscure original line numbers in mixed-format codebases.

 module.exports = {